blixhavn/sticky-sidebar-v2/README.md

 ## Usage with [ResizeSensor.js](https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js)

-Sticky sidebar integrated with [ResizeSensor.js](https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js) to detect when sidebar or container is changed.
+Sticky Sidebar v2 integrated with [ResizeSensor.js](https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js) to detect when sidebar or container is changed.
 To use resize sensor with this plugin just make sure to include ResizeSensor.js before `sticky-sidebar.js` code whether through module loader, bundle or event inclusion as a `<script>` and enable `resizeSensor` option (enabled by default) and it will works.

 You can choose not to include `ResizeSensor.js` and sticky sidebar will continue work without any problem but without automatically detect resize changes.

 ## Browser Support

-Sticky sidebar works in all modern browsers including Internet Explorer 9 and above, but if you want it to work with IE9, should include [`requestAnimationFrame`](https://gist.github.com/paulirish/1579671) polyfill before sticky sidebar code.
+Sticky Sidebar v2 works in all modern browsers including Internet Explorer 9 and above, but if you want it to work with IE9, should include [`requestAnimationFrame`](https://gist.github.com/paulirish/1579671) polyfill before sticky sidebar code.

-If you have any issues with browser compatibility don’t hesitate to [Submit an issue](https://github.com/blixhavn/sticky-sidebar/issues/new).
+If you have any issues with browser compatibility don’t hesitate to [Submit an issue](https://github.com/blixhavn/sticky-sidebar-v2/issues/new).

 ## License

-Sticky Sidebar is released under the MIT license.
+Sticky Sidebar v2 is released under the MIT license.
 Have at it.

 -------

+Maintained by Øystein Blixhavn

-Made by Ahmed Bouhuolia
+Originally made by Ahmed Bouhuolia

-Maintainers:
-Øystein Blixhavn